redpencilio/frontend-lokaalbeslist/README.md

 If anything else is off, clean up as you see fit.

 All content (things rendered to users) is in Dutch only.

+One might need to add custom Inflector rules for pluralization to make Ember Data work nicely, see <./initializers/custom-inflector-rules.ts> for

 ### Embedded rendering